codi-hacks/weather-station/api-server/README.md

 - [Parsing measurement data](#parsing-measurement-data)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Overview

+This crate provides 3 binaries used to serve and manage your weather data.

+- `server` - The HTTP + UDP server that listens for station data and serves the JSON API for the web app
+- `station` - Command line utility for creating and managing registered weather stations.
+See `station --help` for more information
+- `measurement` - A debug tool that simulates a weather station sending measurements.
+This can be handy for testing that your server is live and that your proxy and firewall settings are properly configured.
+See [Sending test measurements](#sending-test-measurements) for more information.

 ## Development Setup